-As a result, for the damping of the spin-wave excitations we obtain spin fluctuations too [30].
+The explicit expression for M{11} is given in ref.
+[30].
+In our approach, it is possible to take into account the inelastic scattering of spin waves due to scattering by the longitudinal spin fluctuations too [30].
 In general, the correct estimates of the temperature dependence of the damping of antiferromagnons depend strongly on the reduced temperature and energy scales and are rather a nontrivial task.
-However, under the normal conditions, the damping is weak $\omega(k)/\Gamma \sim 10^2-10^3$, and the antiferromagnons are the well-defined quasi-particle excitations [90].
+However, under the normal conditions, the damping is weak $\omega(k)/\Gamma \sim 10^2 - 10^3$, and the antiferromagnons are the well-defined quasi-particle excitations[88].